 Because of the APM's flexible payments, population health investments, and incentive structure, hospitals and surrounding communities are shifting resources toward activities known to improve overall health, including primary care, lifestyle medicine, health education and prevention, mental health counseling, and nutrition.
-The APM is changing incentives to push toward to increased access to primary care and social services and increased efficiency across the system.
+The APM benefits Vermonters by providing incentives to increase access to primary care and social services, improve access to services not always covered by insurance, and promote efficiency across the system.
 Under the APM, Vermonters continue to receive their health insurance coverage and benefits; neither the APM nor the ACO limit the benefits or provider choice available under patients' insurance plans.
 Payer and provider participation in the APM through the ACO may enhance the benefits of insurance plans in some cases.
 As population health initiatives are funded by the ACO, Vermonters receive greater access to programs they can benefit from, such as care coordination and telehealth.
-Vermonters should see an increase in services known to improve overall health, such as preventive care, and services that address social determinants of health.